Q1: I am a class XII science student. To which programmes can I apply in IISERs?

 Q54: How do I check if my SAF payment has been successful?

-– Once you have paid the SAF, download your updated offer letter.
-Your SAF payment details will appear on your updated offer letter.
+– Once you have paid the SAF, download your updated offer letter again from the counselling portal.
+Your SAF payment details will appear on the last page of the updated offer letter.

 Q55: What happens if my Seat Acceptance Fee (SAF) payment details do not appear in my offer letter?

-– Once your SAF is paid, download your offer letter again from the application portal.
-The new offer letter should have the SAF payment details.
-These details are required at the time of joining a particular IISER.
-In case it does not appear, please enquire by sending an email to ask-jac2019[AT]iiserb.ac.in.
+– Once your SAF is paid, download your offer letter again from the counselling portal.
+The new offer letter should have the SAF payment details on the last page of the updated offer letter.
+In case it does not appear, please verify whether your payment was successful or not.
+In case of any difficulties, please enquire by sending an email to ask-jac2019[AT]iiserb.ac.in.

-Q56: What is the ‘Withdraw application’ link?
+Q56: What is the ‘WITHDRAW OFFER’ link in the counselling portal?
 Do I have to click it?

-– If you have accepted an offer to join one of the IISERs, this link will appear under your “My Application(s)” tab.
-You need to click on this link only if you do not wish to join any of the IISERs.
+– If you have accepted an offer to join one of the IISERs, this link will appear in the counselling portal.
+You should click on this link ONLY if you do not wish to join any of the IISERs.
 This link is meant only for those who wish to give up the seat, which they have accepted earlier.
-If you want to join IISER, do not click on this link.
+If you want to join IISER, DO NOT click on this link.

 Q57: My question is not listed above.
 What should I do?